Dubai Travel Tips: 19 Things to Know Before Your First Visit

 Lost Chambers Aquarium in Dubai.

 That being said, I recommend planning at least a week for a first visit to Dubai.
-But if you have time and your budget allows it, stay longer.
+But if you have time and your budget allows, stay longer.
 You won’t get bored!

 With a week in Dubai, you will be able to visit most of the top landmarks, explore several different parts of the city, and also find some time to relax and unwind.
-If you want to spend more time at the beach or by the pool, visit a water park or a theme park with your kids, or make a day trip to Abu Dhabi, ideally, you plan at least 10-12 days for Dubai.
+If you want to spend more time at the beach or by the pool, visit a water park or a theme park with your kids, or make a day trip to Abu Dhabi, plan at least 10-12 days.

 Kids flying at iFlyDubai